@thingts/fs-path - v2.0.0

 const p = new FsPath('/path/to/dir')

-await p.makeDirectory({ makeParents: true }) // Creates the directory and any needed parent directories
+await p.makeDirectory({ makeParents: true }) // Ensures the directory and any needed parent directories exist

 • Move (rename) this file or directory to a new location.